We want Victorious festival to be accessible to everyone! We hope you find the following accessibility information helpful.

 If you find it difficult to communicate via email due to an access requirement, please let us know a telephone number we can contact you on and a member of our access team will give you a call within 7 working days.

-Paul Hawkins, Festivals and Volunteering Manager for Attitude Is Everything said, “It has been an absolute pleasure to support Victorious to achieve Silver on our Charter of Best Practice.
-We’ve been really impressed how the festival have engaged as a whole staff team, including undertaking Disability Equality Training and being responsive to customer feedback.
-Their dedicated access team have worked hard to make the festival as accessible as possible and we look forward to supporting them to progress further up the Charter in the future.”
+Paul Hawkins from Attitude Is Everything said, “It has been an absolute pleasure to support Victorious to achieve Gold on our Charter of Best Practice.
+We’ve been really impressed with how the festival has engaged as a whole staff team, including undertaking Disability Equality Training and being responsive to customer feedback.
+Their dedicated access team has worked hard to make the festival as accessible as possible and we look forward to supporting them to progress further up the Charter in the future.”

 To find out more about Attitude Is Everything visit their website here.